jules2689/trudeau/docs/2020-04-18/post_news.md

 Where there are somesomejurisdictions doing well, hschoosing words carefully, saying there are other jurisdictions trying to improve their efforts.
 That is one piece of the puzzle.
 You talk about kicking around the soccer ball and that's an ice mental image for us rightnow, but obviously, there aredecisions, too, about what the picture looks like.
-I thought when you were speaking about what's happening -- thediscussion, I should say ofwhat's happening in California the governor talking about the prospect of Ok. perhaps we would reopen restaurants, but menus would be disposable and all of the precautions taken.
+I thought when you were speaking about what's happening -- thediscussion, I should say ofwhat's happening in California, the governor talking about the prospect of Ok. perhaps we would reopen restaurants, but menus would be disposable and all of the precautions taken.
 You can imagine that just one false move would cause everybody to snap back, as well.
 So it's really a very dynamicconversation, but one that think people are hungry for answers to, as well.